schalkje/d3_research/dashboard/documentation/dashboard.md

 ## Usage Tips

-- Provide stable sizes for `#graph` and `#minimap` containers to avoid resize thrash.
+- Provide stable sizes for the `#graph` container to avoid resize thrash.
-- Keep minimap enabled for large graphs to improve navigation.
+- The minimap is optional and can be configured via settings if needed for large graphs.
-- Style the minimap via theme CSS or custom overrides (see [Minimap](minimap.md)).
+- All styling is handled through the theme system under `dashboard/themes/*`.

 ## Navigation